M0TH-SH/CTFNote/README.md

 [![Screenshot of pad](screenshots/pad_small.webp)](screenshots/pad.png)

+## Team M0TH.SH

+This Coolify-optimized version of CTFNote is maintained by **Team M0TH.SH**.
+We specialize in making popular CTF tools easier to deploy and manage in modern containerized environments.

+### Our Contributions
+- 🚀 **Coolify Integration**: Seamless deployment with Coolify
+- 🔒 **Security Hardening**: Production-ready security configurations
+- 📚 **Documentation**: Comprehensive deployment guides
+- 🛠️ **Automation**: Setup scripts and environment templates

 ## Contributing

 We have a [Discord server](https://discord.gg/uzTybeYuBg) where we discuss the development and feature of CTFNote.

 A contribution guide is available here: [CONTRIBUTING.md](CONTRIBUTING.md)

+For contributions specific to this Coolify fork, please open issues or pull requests in this repository.